 - Email marketing, what service do you use, will it need to be integrated?

-- How big is your mailing list and what results do you get from it?
+- How big is your mailing list?
+What results do you get from it?

-- How are you using your mailing list and do you have any current funnels?
+- How are you using your mailing list Do you have any current funnels?

 - Content marketing

 - Is the website part of a whole brand overhaul?
 Would you like the agency to help with this for consistency?